 This means that getting your data strategy and infrastructure right is essential.
 As they say, “Garbage in garbage out.”
 Data intelligence is vital to drive agility, resilience, innovation, and rapid growth in a digital-first world.

 The main obstacle to integrating data and analytics into operations is the existence of silos.
 Many companies have spent years and millions of dollars trying to get their systems to share data and to speak to each other – and they’ve often failed.
 Data lakes are usually seen as the key to this integration and sharing of data.
-However, they can be slow, expensive, and cumbersome to build, and often, businesses are not sure what to do with them once they’re complete.
+However, they can be slow, expensive, and cumbersome to build.
+Often, businesses are not sure what to do with them once they’re complete.
 I take a different approach.

 When it comes to implementing how AI and analytics work, businesses have great opportunities to learn from each other.